Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: Discussion

 \section{Discussion}

-In this paper, we have tried to outline a direction of research that we call ``naturalistic computational cognitive science,'' which aims to build generalizable models of cognition that scale to naturalistic tasks, while still offering routes to explanatory and theoretical understanding.
+In this paper, we have tried to outline a direction of research that we call ``naturalistic computational cognitive science,'' that aims to build generalizable models \andrew{and theories} of cognition that scale to naturalistic tasks, while still \andrew{affording} explanatory understanding.
 This perspective synthesizes a growing literature on the importance of naturalistic experiments and generalizable models, and grows out of a long-standing focus in cognitive science on explaining a broad range of phenomena.
 In this section, we outline these connections, and highlight the future directions suggested by our perspective.

-\paperarg{The quest for building general models of natural intelligence.} A long history of cognitive science research has sought frameworks with the generality to explain a wide scope of cognitive phenomena.
+\paperarg{The quest for building general models of natural intelligence.} \andrew{Many cognitive scientists have} sought frameworks with the generality to explain a wide scope of cognitive phenomena.
 Researchers in cognitive architecture \citep[e.g.][]{ritter2019act,laird2019soar}, connectionist \citep[e.g.][]{mcclelland1986appeal,mcclelland2003developing}, and Bayesian \citep[e.g.][]{tenenbaum2001generalization,griffiths2010probabilistic,tenenbaum2011grow}, paradigms have tried to identify underlying principles or mechanisms that explain many phenomena.
 However, while these modeling frameworks themselves are general, typical \emph{instantiations} of the frameworks have built specialized models focused on individual tasks.
-Indeed, one core critiques of many modeling paradigms is their failure to accurately capture patterns of human generalization \citep[e.g.][]{fodor1975language,mcclelland2002rules,lake2017building}.
+Indeed, one core critique of many modeling paradigms is their failure to accurately capture patterns of human generalization \citep[e.g.][]{fodor1975language,mcclelland2002rules,lake2017building}.

 In pursuit of generality, some recent studies have built upon foundation models from AI that can perform many tasks.
 Some works have applied cognitive paradigms to study the behaviors of these models \citep[e.g.][]{binz2023using,lampinen2024language,buschoff2025visual}.
 Others have finetuned these models using cognitive data, to create generalizable models that can predict behavior on new experimental paradigms in areas like vision \citep[e.g.][]{muttenthaler2024improving,muttenthaler2024aligning,fu2024dreamsim}, or the broader space of cognitive tasks that can be presented in language \citep{binz2024turning,binz2024centaurfoundationmodelhuman}.